TARE wordmark

 Regulated workflow caution

-Customer SOPs, validation, reviewer authority, and configuration determine whether AI-assisted workflows are appropriate for a regulated use case.
+Customer SOPs, validation, reviewer authority, and configuration determine whether model-assisted workflows are appropriate for a regulated use case.